 - Listen for the four categories of change talk

-As change talk begins, the client expresses what it is that they do not like about their current behaviors, i.e. “if nothing changes, I guess my relationship with my parents will get worse because I will be evicted”.
+As change talk begins, the client expresses what it is that they do not like about their current behaviors, such as “If nothing changes, I guess my relationship with my parents will get worse because I will be evicted."

 When change talk is heard, it is critical the clinician focus on it and encourage further exploration of change.
 An effective technique with clients is using the devil’s advocate technique by asking “Why change now?”
 This will further encourage change talk and can support client taking actions that would facilitate direct change.